dashevo/dashmate/README.md

 dumpprivkey "address"
 ```

-If using a config based on `local` or `evonet`, you can create and fund a new address using the `wallet` command as shown below.
+If using a config specifying the `local` or `evonet` network, you can create and fund a new address using the `wallet` command as shown below.

 ```
 USAGE